Databricks Delta supports most of the options provided by Spark SQL DataFrame read and write APIs for performing batch reads and writes on tables.

 DataFrame being written is compatible with the schema of the table.
 Columns that are present in the table but not in the DataFrame are set to null.
 If there are extra columns in the DataFrame that are not present in the table, this operation throws an exception.
 Databricks Delta has DDL to explicitly add new columns explicitly and the ability to update the schema automatically.

 partitionBy, in combination with append mode, Databricks Delta validates that they match and throws an error for any mismatch.
 When

 partitionBy is not present, appends automatically follow the partitioning of the existing data.

 This feature requires Databricks Runtime 4.1 or above.

 Databricks Delta lets you update the schema of a table.
 The following types of changes are supported:

 You can make these changes explicitly using DDL or implicitly using DML.

-When you update a Delta table schema, streams that read from that table terminate.
-If you want the stream to continue you will need to restart it.
+When you update a Databricks Delta table schema, streams that read from that table terminate.
+If you want the stream to continue you must restart it.
 For recommended methods, see Structured Streaming in Production.